Mateusz-up/Project-2D-Game/README.md

 # Project-2D-Game
 2D Game.

-Projekt zakłada stworzenie przygodowej gry platformowej z elementami RPG z użyciem silnika Unreal Engine 4.
+The project involves the creation of an adventure platform game with RPG elements using the Unreal Engine 4 engine.